rjain2470/conductor/README.md

 # Limitations 🟥
 - The server connects to devmirror.lmfdb.xyz, which may only have partial coverage compared to the full LMFDB.
 Moreover, since the LMFDB itself is not fully comprehensive, some data may be unavailable.
-- Queries are subject to API rate limits; responses may slow under heavy load.
+- Queries are subject to API rate limits.
+Therefore, responses may slow under heavy load.
--  Conductor is under active development.
-You may encounter occasional errors or unexpected behaviour — if you do, please open a GitHub issue to report it.
+-  Conductor is under active development, and thus you may encounter occasional errors or unexpected behaviour.
+If you do, please open a GitHub issue to report it.

 # Acknowledgements 🌲
-This work would be impossible without the work of hundreds of mathematicians in creating the LMFDB.
-See lmfdb.org/acknowledgment for the full list of contributors.
+This work would be impossible without the work of hundreds of mathematicians on the LMFDB.
+See [lmfdb.org/acknowledgment](https://www.lmfdb.org/acknowledgment) for the full list of contributors.